The world's first AF anamorphic lens | Shop now >

 1. Camera with High ISO Capability

-The best camera for Northern Lights photography is one with low noise at high ISO, that is, a camera that performs excellently even in low light.
+The best camera for Northern Lights photography is one with low noise at high ISO settings, meaning a camera that performs excellently even in low light.
 An acceptable value for choosing such a camera should be at least ISO 6400; the higher, the better.

 2. Powerful Camera Lens

-The best lens for Northern Lights photography is one with a very large aperture and brightness.
-You will use this lens in manual mode, so it always makes sense to combine it with different focal lengths.
-We will explain why shortly.
+The best lens for Northern Lights photography is one with a very wide aperture and high light-gathering ability.
+You will use this lens in manual mode, so it’s always a good idea to combine it with different focal lengths.
+We’ll explain why shortly.

 3. Professional Tripod

-You need as much stability as possible for your shots, and for that, your tripod must be very good.
-The best tripod for Northern Lights photography is a carbon-fiber tripod, which is light and easy to carry.
-Also, look for models with adjustable ball heads, which help you greatly in choosing the framing and composition of your image.
+You need as much stability as possible for your shots, so your tripod must be very good.
+The best tripod for Northern Lights photography is a carbon fiber tripod that is lightweight and easy to carry.
+Also, look for models with adjustable ball heads, which will greatly help you choose the framing and composition of your shots.

 4. Spare Batteries and Intervalometer

-You will be photographing there for a while, as it can sometimes be difficult to spot the perfect aurora and make the perfect shot.
-It is strongly recommended to bring spare batteries and memory cards.
+You’ll be photographing there for a while, as it can sometimes be challenging to spot the perfect aurora and capture the perfect shot.
+It is highly recommended to bring spare batteries and memory cards.
 Cold weather also drains batteries very quickly, so plan accordingly.

-How to Photograph Northern Lights Like a Professional
+How to Photograph the Northern Lights Like a Pro

 1. Travel Time and Destination

-The most common places to observe the Northern Lights are northern Norway, Iceland, Svalbard, Alaska, northern Canada, and Finnish/Swedish Lapland.
-However, choosing one of these places does not guarantee that you will see the Northern Lights upon arrival.
-Therefore, it is extremely important to check the travel time and weather again.
+The most common places to see the aurora are Northern Norway, Iceland, Svalbard, Alaska, Northern Canada, and Finnish/Swedish Lapland.
+However, choosing one of these locations does not guarantee you will see the Northern Lights upon arrival.
+That’s why it’s extremely important to double-check travel timing and weather.

-The season between autumn and spring is known to be the darkest time of year and is therefore well suited for such photographic trophies.
-Furthermore, the months from October to February are considered especially favorable each year.
+The season between autumn and spring is known as the darkest time of year and is therefore well suited for such photographic trophies.
+Additionally, the months from October to February are considered especially favorable each year.

-2. Find a Dark Place and a Clear Sky.
+2. Find a Dark Location and Clear Sky

-Okay, you are in the right place at the right time.
-Before you start shooting, however, you need to find dark places, usually away from city lights.
-This is quite easy with apps (Aurora Now is a great app) that provide real-time data to track aurora activity and also help you check weather conditions.
+Okay, you’re in the right place at the right time.
+Before you start shooting, however, you need to find dark locations, usually away from city lights.
+This is easy with apps (Aurora Now is a great app) that provide real-time data to track aurora activity and also help you check weather conditions.

-Weather is also extremely important here, as you cannot take shots under cloudy skies.
+Weather is also extremely important here, as you can’t shoot under cloudy skies.
 My Aurora Forecast is a good way to check the KP index.

 3. Camera Setup & Settings

-Your camera should be set to manual mode and the largest aperture to maximize the amount of light.
-For slow-moving auroras, you should choose longer exposure times of up to 15 seconds.
+Your camera should be set to manual mode with the widest aperture to maximize the amount of light.
+For slow-moving auroras, choose longer exposures of up to 15 seconds.
 For faster movement, 5 seconds is enough.
-Experiment to achieve the best results.
+Experiment to get the best results.

-If you are lucky enough to see a very bright aurora, choose a lower ISO value around 800.
-In low light, ISO 1600 to 2000 with a mirrorless full-frame camera should suffice.
-It is important to keep the camera in manual mode with the focus ring set to infinity, as autofocus struggles to focus under such conditions.
+If you’re lucky enough to see a very bright aurora, choose a lower ISO around 800.
+In low light, ISO 1600 to 2000 should suffice with a mirrorless full-frame camera.
+It’s important to keep the camera in manual mode with the focus ring set to infinity, as autofocus struggles to focus under these conditions.

 4. Focusing the Lens

-The super-light lens kit is perfect for night shots and gives the images blue light streaks, lending them a more artistic touch.
-The pictures are sharp even at wide open aperture and give the Northern Lights a surreal flair.
+The super-lightweight lens kit is perfect for night photography and adds blue light streaks to your shots, giving them a more artistic touch.
+The images are sharp even at wide open aperture and give the auroras a surreal flair.

 Summary:

 We have explained in detail above how to photograph the Northern Lights.
-The premise here is that you should do your homework before capturing the aurora.
+The premise here is that you should do your homework before capturing the auroras.
 A powerful camera with high ISO capability, a wide-angle lens, and good manual settings are important.
-Invest in a camera lens kit like the SIRUI Saturn to take even more creative photos of these magnificent Northern Lights.
+Invest in a camera lens kit like the SIRUI Saturn to take even more creative photos of these magnificent auroras.